petterasla/IECCS/System/TextFiles/data/README.md

 DATA:
-In this folder you will find the TCP data.
+In this folder you will find the TCP data, including meta data and related record associated with TCP data.
 It can be found in four different files: original (all), a trainig set, a validation set, and a test set.
 The splits are genrated by DataProcessing.split_data.

 All data splits are stratified and splitted randomly where each sample